Do you need to be paying sales tax? Check out our nexus calculator.

 Talk to a sales tax expert

-Did you know there are only five states that don’t collect state-wide sales tax?
-Known as the NOMAD states (New Hampshire, Oregon, Montana, Alaska, and Delaware), these states rely more on property or income taxes in order to generate the revenue sales tax normally would.
+Your responsibility to collect sales tax depends on what you’re selling, how much of it you’re selling, and where your customers live.
+For example, did you know there are only five states that don’t collect state-wide sales tax?
+Known as the NOMAD states (New Hampshire, Oregon, Montana, Alaska, and Delaware), these states rely more on property and income taxes to generate the revenue sales tax normally would.
+So any sales to customers in these states are not subject to sales tax.

 Understanding Your Sales Tax Nexus

-Nexus is the determining factor for whether a business must collect and remit sales tax in a state.
-Each state has its own criteria, and businesses must track where they establish nexus to stay compliant.
+Nexus is the determining factor for whether your business must collect and remit sales tax in a state.
+Each state has its own criteria, and your business (not the state) is responsible for tracking where you establish nexus and ensuring you stay compliant.

 Categories of Nexus